 When using an avalanche transceiver as a rescuer, don't be surprised if your unit doesn't lead you to the victim in a straight line.
-The signal emitted by a sending transceiver is in the shape of a parabola, so depending on the orientation of the sending unit and your unit's ability to translate the received signal, the indicated path to the victim will sometimes be curved rather than straight.
+The signal emitted by a sending transceiver is in the shape of a parabola, so depending on the orientation of the sending unit and your unit's ability to translate the received signal, the indicated path to the victim will commonly be curved rather than straight.

 Digital transceivers utilize a microprocessor to translate the victim's transmitted signal into visual data.
 They display a directional signal of some sort as well as distance to the victim in meters or feet (analog beacons get louder as you approach the victim, you turn down the volume as you get closer and start a fine search when you have the volume all the way down).
 For most users, including many experienced ones, digital units are simpler and more intuitive, resulting in faster recovery times, but still require regular practice to be effective.

 Multiple antennae and processor technology improves steadily and constantly, and it's hard to keep track of what is current among the various brands and models.
 Avalanche professionals and testers are also continually discovering model-specific anomalies that you may want to be aware of.
 If you have a digital transceiver, be aware that firmware for most makes/models is being constantly updated, and check periodically to see if yours is current.
-For information on many of the popular full-featured transceivers, see beaconreviews.com.
+For information and ratings on many of the popular full-featured transceivers, see beaconreviews.com.

-Regardless of which transceiver you end up with, you should be sure to practice with it regularly and in realistic surroundings (meaning in snow, not just in your backyard).
+Regardless of which transceiver you end up with, be sure to practice with it regularly and in realistic surroundings (meaning in snow, not just in your backyard).
 You and your ski partners should make a point of taking turns burying a backpack or glove with a transceiver set to "send" inside and letting a "rescuer" find and uncover it.
 When your partner is buried by an avalanche and time is precious, there is no such thing as having had too much practice.
 Many ski resorts in avalanche-prone regions have practice areas (often referred to as Beacon Basins) that feature permanently buried targets that emit 457khz signals when a search scenario is started by the user.
 You choose "single" or "multiple" and degree of difficulty, push the start button, and use your own transceiver to locate the "victims."
 The clock stops and the system sounds when you hit a target with your probe.
 Highly recommended, both for you and your partners.
 Hint: Don't dig up the targets!